MEDICAL USES OF FASTING

 Research has found that long-term fasting can lead to improvements in fasting blood sugar and HbA1c, the most common marker of diabetes.[11,12]

 Note: Fasting can backfire if you’re already on medication for diabetes or pre-diabetes.
 Make sure to consult your doctor before incorporating fasting.

 Fasting for Cancer

-In addition to being used before the standard of care, the ability of fasting to starve cancer cells and produce ketones makes it a great strategy to use between treatments to help keep cancer from spreading or coming back (4).
+In addition to being used alongside radiation and chemo, fasting to starve cancer cells may also help between treatments to keep cancer from spreading or coming back.

 The aging brain is characterized by an increase in insulin resistance and a subsequent decrease in energy available to the brain.
-Research has found that under these conditions, ketones can still be used by the brain to help resolve this energy crisis and potentially reduce symptoms of neurodegenerative diseases (5).
+Research has found that under these conditions, the brain can still use ketones to help resolve this energy crisis and potentially reduce symptoms of neurodegenerative diseases.

-Until recent years, there was very little consideration paid to the role of nutrition in traumatic brain injury (TBI) recovery.
-However, as we have begun to understand more about head trauma, we have discovered that a defining characteristic of the condition is neuroinflammation and a subsequent energy crisis.
+Until recently, there was very little consideration paid to the role of nutrition in traumatic brain injury (TBI) recovery.
+However, as we have begun to understand more about head trauma, we have discovered that a defining characteristic of the condition is neuroinflammation and a subsequent energy crisis in the brain.

-While the research is still in its infancy, there is evidence that ketones can help alleviate the energy crisis displayed post head trauma while also working to lower the inflammation that worsens the outcome (6).
+While the research is still in its infancy, there is evidence that ketones can help increase energy uptake in the brain post-head-trauma, while also working to lower the inflammation.

 Fasting’s ability to induce ketosis could also make it a great complementary tool to use in the treatment and long-term recovery of concussions and traumatic brain injury.

 It’s important to call out the lack of randomized controlled trials available for the medical uses of fasting.
 Research costs money and money typically comes from sources that have a return in mind.
 Unfortunately, there isn’t much money to be made in not eating anything.